-Per APIMS November 2015 review, the stationary fuel combustion source category is the only source category that may trigger reporting under the MRR at Air Force installations.
+Per APIMS February 2019 review, the stationary fuel combustion source category is the only source category that may trigger reporting under the MGHGRR at Air Force installations.

 For this source category, annual emissions of CO2, CH4, and N2O must be calculated and reported.
-High Heat Values (HHVs) and emission factors for these GHGs for various fuel types are provided in Table 2-5 Default CO2 Emission Factors and High Heat Values for Various Types of Fuel, and Table 2-6 Default CH4 and N2O Emission Factors for Various Types of Fuel Applicability of MRR.
+High Heat Values (HHVs) and emission factors for these GHGs for various fuel types are provided in Table 2-5 Default CO2 Emission Factors and High Heat Values for Various Types of Fuel, and Table 2-6 Default CH4 and N2O Emission Factors for Various Types of Fuel Applicability of MGHGRR.

-2.11.1 Applicability of MRR
+2.11.1 Applicability of MGHGRR

 Stationary fuel combustion sources are devices that combust solid, liquid, or gaseous fuel, generally for the purposes of producing electricity, generating steam, or providing useful heat or energy for industrial, commercial, or institutional use, or reducing the volume of waste by removing combustible matter.
-Not all USAF facilities that have stationary fuel combustion units will be subject to the MRR.
+Not all USAF facilities that have stationary fuel combustion units will be subject to the MGHGRR.

-Only a facility that, in any calendar year starting in 2010, meets all three of the following conditions is subject to MRR:
+Only a facility that, in any calendar year starting in 2010, meets all three of the following conditions is subject to MGHGRR:

-- The facility is not a source automatically subject to reporting and the facility is not a production or manufacturing source. - The aggregate maximum rated heat input capacity of the stationary fuel combustion units at the facility is 30 MMBtu/hr or greater. - The facility emits 25,000 metric tons CO2e or more per year in combined emissions from all stationary fuel combustion sources.
+• The facility is not a source automatically subject to reporting and the facility is not a production or manufacturing source.

+- The aggregate maximum rated heat input capacity of the stationary fuel combustion units at the facility is 30 MMBtu/hr or greater. - The facility emits 25,000 metric tons CO2e or more per year in combined emissions from all stationary fuel combustion sources.

-It is important to note that when determining if a facility has exceeded the 25,000 metric tons of $CO_2$ e applicability threshold, the annual emissions of $CO_2$ , $CH_4$ , and $N_2O$ are summed and converted to carbon dioxide equivalents.
-Include only $CH_4$ and $N_2O$ emissions from biomass combustion for each general stationary combustion unit (exclude carbon dioxide emissions from the combustion of biomass).
-Convert all GHGs to $CO_2$ e by multiplying the annual emissions by the global warming potential for the particular gas (See Table 2-4) before summing to determine applicability.
+It is important to note that when determining if a facility has exceeded the 25,000 metric tons of CO2e applicability threshold, the annual emissions of CO2, CH4, and N2O are summed and converted to carbon dioxide equivalents.
+Include only CH4 and N2O emissions from biomass combustion for each general stationary combustion unit (exclude carbon dioxide emissions from the combustion of biomass).
+Convert all GHGs to CO2e by multiplying the annual emissions by the global warming potential for the particular gas (See Table 2-4) before summing to determine applicability.

-The following is a list of Stationary Fuel Combustion Units required to report under MRR:
+The following is a list of Stationary Fuel Combustion Units required to report under MGHGRR:

 - Includes, but is not limited to:

 - o Boilers

-- Simple and combined-cycle combustion turbines
+- o Simple and combined-cycle combustion turbines

-- o Engines
+- Engines

 - Incinerators

-- Process heaters
+- o Process heaters

 - Aircraft engine testing

 - Does not include:

 - Portable equipment

-- o Emergency generators and emergency equipment
+- Emergency generators and emergency equipment

-- o Irrigation pumps at agricultural operations
+- Irrigation pumps at agricultural operations

 - Pilot lights

-- o Flares (See note below about Enclosed Flare Systems)
+- Flares (See note below about Enclosed Flare Systems)

 - o Electricity generating units that are subject to 40 CFR 98 Subpart D

 - Units that combust hazardous waste (as defined in §261.3 of 40 CFR Chapter 1), unless either of the following conditions apply:

 - Continuous Emission Monitors (CEMS) are used to quantify CO2 mass emissions.

-- Any fuel listed in Table 2-5, Default CO2 Emission Factors and High Heat Values for Various Types of Fuel, is also combusted in the unit.
+- Any fuel listed in Table 2-5, is also combusted in the unit.
 If this unit burns any of the fuels listed, then report the GHG emissions from the combusted fuels.